 Section 10.854(1)(e)5.
 Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Florida High School for Accelerated Learning-Miami Campus, Inc., d/b/a Green Springs High School.
+The official title of the entity is of Florida High School for Accelerated Learning - Miami-Dade Campus, Inc. d/b/a North Park High School.